-While completing the daily exercises of this program, you will grow in a personal relationship with Jesus through insights, inspirations, and thoughts.
+While completing the daily exercises of this program, you will grow in a personal relationship with Jesus through insights, inspirations and thoughts.
 Past participants have learned that God wants to communicate with each of us on a personal level.
 He wants to help us with our daily conflicts and struggles – we only need to learn to listen.

-In 1998, Saint John Paul II wrote to the church in America: “It seems timely, therefore, to form ecclesial communities and groups of a size that allow for true human relationships in the parish to which such groups belong….in such a human context, it will be easier to hear the word of God, to reflect on the range of human problems in the light of this Word, and gradually to make responsible decisions inspired by the all-embracing love of Christ.”
+In 1998, Blessed Pope John Paul II wrote to the church in America: “It seems timely, therefore, to form ecclesial communities and groups of a size that allow for true human relationships in the parish to which such groups belong….in such a human context, it will be easier to hear the word of God, to reflect on the range of human problems in the light of this Word, and gradually to make responsible decisions inspired by the all-embracing love of Christ.”